dd-se/nautilus-extension-quick-file-hasher/README.md

   - Enable this to process files within subdirectories.
 - **Respect `.gitignore`**
   - When enabled, files and folders listed in the `.gitignore` file will be skipped.
-- **Error Saving**
-  - Allows errors to be saved to the results file for later review.
 - **Max Workers**
   - Sets the maximum number of parallel hashing operations.
 Adjust this value to optimize performance based on your systems capabilities.
 - **Hashing Algorithm**
   - Select the default hashing algorithm from the list.
   - Available options include (hashlib): `md5`, `sha1`, `sha256`, `sha512`, `blake2b`, `blake2s` and more.
 The default is `sha256`.
+- **Output Style**
+  - Select the output format for checksum display.
+  - Available options are the app’s default style, sha256sum, and BSD.

 #### **Note:** Changes to these settings are only saved across sessions when the `Persist` button is clicked.
-Additionally, environment variables and command-line arguments can override these preferences at startup.
+Additionally, command-line arguments can override these preferences at startup.

 ## Screenshot